DavidWrightOS/Carthage/README.md

     open -a Xcode Cartfile
     ```

 1. List the desired dependencies in the [Cartfile][], for example:

     ```
     github "Alamofire/Alamofire" ~> 4.7.2
     github "MessageKit/MessageKit"
     ```

-1. Save the file, and then back in the terminal window run:
+1. Save the file, and then run the following in the terminal window:

     ```
     carthage update